Teaching and Learning Practices, Theories and Assessments

 Course dates and times

-This course will be offered at least once per academic year.
+This course will be offered once per academic year.

 Please ensure your availability before registering for this course.